The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 The physical setup is straightforward: neutral backdrops in light gray, off-white, or charcoal; controlled soft lighting that avoids harsh shadows; and a dedicated tethered screen so subjects can see their images live and adjust in real time.

 A typical Individual Standard Session runs 40 to 60 minutes.
 The person can bring multiple outfits, try several backdrop options, and test both friendly and more serious expressions.
-We capture plenty of variation so there is real choice later.
+Plenty of variation is captured so there is real choice later.
+Many photography services now also offer AI-generated professional styles, providing flexibility and customization with backgrounds and styles to match personal branding—ideal for creating a profile picture for LinkedIn that stands out.

-During the shoot, we coach on the details that separate a good photo from a great LinkedIn profile picture: posture, jawline angles, eye line, natural smile, and micro-adjustments that keep the image confident but not stiff.
-We work quickly but never rush.
+During the shoot, coaching is provided on details that separate a good photo from a great LinkedIn profile picture: posture, jawline angles, eye line, natural smile, and micro-adjustments that keep the image confident but not stiff.
+Work is quick but never rushed.
 The idea is to help non-models look like themselves on their best day.

-We capture a standard LinkedIn crop plus optional horizontal versions for press kits or the company website, all within the same session.
+Standard LinkedIn crop plus optional horizontal versions for press kits or the company website are captured within the same session.
 One shoot, multiple use cases.

 Delivery Timeline